American Federation of Teachers

-The American Federation of Teachers (AFT) is the second-largest teacher's labor union in America (the largest being the National Education Association).
+The American Federation of Teachers (AFT) is the second-largest teachers labor union in America (the largest being the National Education Association).
 The union was founded in Chicago.
 John Dewey and Margaret Haley were founders.

 About 60 percent of AFT's membership works directly in education, with the remainder of the union's members composed of paraprofessionals and school-related personnel; local, state and federal employees; higher education faculty and staff, and nurses and other healthcare professionals.
-The AFT has, since its founding, affiliated with trade union federations: until 1955 the American Federation of Labor, and now the AFL–CIO.
+The AFT has, since its founding, affiliated with trade union federations: until 1955 the American Federation of Labor, and now the AFL-CIO.

 History

 AFT was founded in Chicago, Illinois, on April 15, 1916.
 Charles Stillman was the first president and Margaret Haley was the national organizer.
 On May 9, 1916, the American Federation of Labor chartered the AFT.
 By 1919, AFT had 100 local affiliates and a membership of approximately 11,000 teachers, which amounted to 1.5 percent of the nation's teaching force.
 In its early days, AFT distinguished itself from the National Education Association (NEA) by its exclusion of school administrators from membership.
 Facing opposition from politicians and boards of education, membership in AFT declined to 7,000 by 1930.
 During this period, the organization had little impact on local or national education policy.

 AFT membership climbed during the Great Depression, reaching 33,000 by 1939.
 During the 1930s, AFT, whose members had historically been primary school teachers, saw influential college professors join the union.
 Also during the 1930s, the Communist Party gained influence within the AFT.
 In 1941, under pressure from the AFL, the union ejected three local unions in New York City and Philadelphia (including its prominent early member, the New York City Teachers Union, AFT Local 5) for being communist-dominated.
 The charter revocations represented nearly a third of the union's national membership.

 The 1940s were marked by a series of teacher strikes, including 57 strikes that occurred from 1946 through 1949.
 By 1947, AFT had a membership of 42,000.
 The 1960s and 1970s also saw numerous teacher strikes, including 1,000 strikes involving more than 823,000 teachers between 1960 and 1974.

 AFT membership was 59,000 in 1960, 200,000 in 1970, and 550,000 in 1980.
 In 2017, membership was around 1.6 million, and the union had due income of $35 million.

 Since 1977, AFT has published a quarterly magazine for teachers covering various issues about children and education called American Educator.
 In 1998, the membership of the NEA rejected a proposed merger with AFT.
 The AFT's membership is half that of the NEA.